Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Data-driven iterative regularization methods

-There can be used two different priors: Namely the start of the iteration $\x_0$ and $\x^0$. $\mkd > 0$ are non-negative numbers, which are chosen based on theoretical considerations (see \cite{Sch98}).
-The structure of \IRLI motivates the development of data driven algorithms below.
+Two different priors can be used: Namely, the start of the iteration $\x_0$ and $\x^0$. $\mkd > 0$ are non-negative numbers, which are chosen based on theoretical considerations (see \cite{Sch98}).
+The structure of \IRLI motivates the development of data-driven methods below.
 We note that the iteration \autoref{eq:ir_landweber_iter} can be rewritten as

 where $\partial_\x$ denotes the \emph{functional derivative} at $\xkd$ with respect to the elements $\x \in \X$ of the functional